 Generally defined, a deposition is “a formal, recorded, question and answer session which occurs under oath.”
 The deposition is a discovery tactic employed by attorneys in order to receive more detailed information from parties or witnesses, and allows them to preserve these facts and testimony for future use in trial.
-Therefore, your testimony and demeanor during these depositions can be critical to your case and therefore, you should adhere to the tips provided by your Pensacola Divorce Attorney.
+Therefore, your testimony and demeanor during these depositions can be critical to your case and therefore, you should adhere to the tips provided by your divorce attorney.

 Tell the Truth.
 The first step in a deposition is for the court reporter to place you under oath.
 This means that providing any false testimony under oath can result in the same punishment as perjury in court.
 You are required to tell the truth in your deposition and it is likely that the question being asked of you, the examiner already knows the accurate response.
 Therefore, your false responses will be discovered and can be used against you.
 Honesty is crucial.
 Even if your honest answer hurts your case, your attorney will be able to depose you and rehabilitate your response.
 Do not let the fear of hurting your case prevent you from being truthful.